wingersonMJ/Whalen_RTS/README.md

 # Methods

 ## Study design:

-@Meghan - this is the MEDIC study, so you will need to describe the following:
+Meghan - this is the MEDIC study, so you will need to describe the following:
 -